Student Research and Creative Endeavors Grants

-All grant proposals must be submitted to the Honors Program Moodle site using the enrollment key/password "hpapply".
+All grant proposals must be submitted electronically to [email protected].

 Proposals should be typed and doubled-spaced.
 Organize your proposal into a single document using the subheadings below.
 The Honors Committee includes faculty from diverse disciplines, so avoid highly technical language and jargon.